Skip to Main Content

 Key takeaways

-• Closing on a house is a complex process that involves many steps, multiple documents and several weeks — the average time to close is 43 days.
+• Closing on a house is a complex process that takes several weeks and involves many steps for you and your lender.

 Closing on a house marks the beginning of a new chapter in your life.
-But this crucial final step toward homeownership includes lots of documents, signatures and fees.
-Here’s a closer look at what to expect on your closing day — and the days leading up to it.
+But this crucial final step toward homeownership includes a lot of documents, signatures and fees.
+Here’s a closer look at what happens at closing day — and during the entire home closing process.

 What is the closing process?

-Closing is the final step in what is often a lengthy process associated with a real estate sale.
-The time between signing a purchase and sale agreement and reaching the closing table can take a couple of months.
+Closing day is the final step in what is often a lengthy process – also called “closing” – associated with a real estate sale.
+It can take a couple of months between signing a purchase agreement and reaching closing day.
 For homebuyers, closing is the day they officially take over ownership of the property and receive the keys.
-For sellers, meanwhile, closing is the day they’ll receive proceeds from the sale.
+For sellers, closing is the day they’ll receive proceeds from the sale.

 How long does it take to close on a house?